QualiSystems/Microsoft-Azure-Cloud-Provider-Shell-2G/README.md

 **To update online Python dependencies:**
 * If there is a live instance of the shell's driver or script, terminate the shell’s instance, as explained [here](http://help.quali.com/Online%20Help/9.0/Portal/Content/CSP/MNG/Mng-Exctn-Srv-Exct.htm#Terminat).
 If an instance does not exist, the execution server will download the Python dependencies the next time a command of the driver or script runs.

+# Typical Workflows
+### Connecting Azure Apps to predefined subnets
+Using the Azure 2nd Gen shell, it is possible to connect Azure Apps to subnets residing in the Sandbox VNet.

+__To connect Azure Appss to a predefined subnet:__
+1. Download the _Azure.Subnet.zip_ from the Azure 2nd Gen shell's Integrations [page](https://community.quali.com/repos/5247/azure-cloud-provider-shell-2g).
+2. Import the ZIP file into CloudShell Portal.
+3. Open the blueprint or sandbox.
+4. From the __App / Service__ pane, drag the new __Azure Subnet__ service into the diagram.
+5. Set the following details on the service:
+   - __Public__: Subnet's privacy policy - __Public__ to enable connections to the subnet's VMs from outside the subnet or __Private__.
+   - __Subnet Name__: The name of the subnet, as displayed in the __Subnets__ blade on Azure.
+6. Click __Add__.
+7. Deploy the connection(s), as appropriate.
+<br>The connection is created like with any other VLAN service.
+This includes by deploying the App, connecting the purple Connector line if the App is already deployed, and reserving the blueprint.

 # References
 To download and share integrations, see [Quali Community's Integrations](https://community.quali.com/integrations).